Experience the power of intelligent test optimization with SeaLights integration! 🤓 | Check it out

 By Testim,

 Salesforce’s Apex triggers will help you automate a variety of processes.
-You can execute custom tasks that will run before and after database events, such as data insertion, data updates, etc.
+You can execute custom tasks that run before and after database events, such as data insertion, data updates, etc.

 This post explains what Apex triggers are and how they’re used.
 In addition, it includes a basic Apex trigger example, a short course in how to test it, and best practices you can implement.